MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Calendar/Update-MgUserCalendar.md

 The calendar view for the calendar.
 Navigation property.
 Read-only.
-To construct, see NOTES section for CALENDARVIEW properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for CALENDARVIEW properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphEvent1[]